bablokb/circuitpython-clock/README.md

          circup --path /mountpoint/of/device install -r requirements.txt

      You can save some space if you delete the unneeded rtc-drivers.

+     The last library (circuitpython_esp32at) has to be installed manually from <https://github.com/bablokb/circuitpython-esp32at> and is only
+     necessary for ESP-01S based systems.

   2. Clone the repository